The Jacksonville shooter killed a devoted dad, a beloved mom and a teen helping support his family

 “My brother shouldn’t have lost his life,” his sister, Latiffany Gallion, said.
 “A simple day of going to the store, and he’s taken away from us forever.”

-At a prayer vigil Sunday evening, family members recalled Gallion’s sense of humor and work ethic.
-He saw his job as a restaurant manager as a way to provide for his daughter, Je Asia.
+Family members recalled Gallion’s sense of humor and work ethic.
+He worked two to three jobs — including as a restaurant manager — to provide for his daughter, Je Asia Gallion.

+Je Asia’s fifth birthday is approaching, and the family had planned a big party, said Sabrina Rozier, the child’s maternal grandmother.
+Gallion was looking forward to a father-daughter dance in February.

+“He was so excited about it, talking about the colors they would wear,” Rozier said, as Je Asia played with the microphones during Monday's news conference.
+“Now she’s asking, ‘Who shot my daddy?’ ”

 “He never missed a beat,” Rozier said.
 “He got her every weekend.
 As a matter of fact, he was supposed to have her (Saturday).”